mikaellum/mikaellum/README.md

 # General Information

-This repository houses highlights the acoustic engineering tools present within this personal github account.
+This repository houses highlights from the acoustic engineering tools present within this personal github account.
 Highlights from other repository heads is not displayed here.